drewww/breach/docs/plan.md

 1. Rebuild push animation system.
 1. Build a grenade type weapon?
 1. Build a rocket -- has a destination but takes some turns to get there and can be intercepted and maybe shot?? or pushed??
-1. Try using TextMove to make a little smoke "puff" out of a machine?
+1. (DONE) Try using TextMove to make a little smoke "puff" out of a machine?
-1. Check in on gasDiffusion and what to do if it tries to diffuse into a wall in gasEmitter logic.
+1. (DONE) Check in on gasDiffusion and what to do if it tries to diffuse into a wall in gasEmitter logic.
 1. Separate out Impermeable as "can't spread" versus a new "armor" damage management system.
 You can have armor to N damage types: push, kinetic, laser, fire, poison, etc.
 1. Fix the fact you can dash through walls. [jay]